 Dr. Bausch was born in Berlin and spent one year in the USA at the fall of the Berlin Wall, attaining an American high school diploma.
-After receiving her Abitur in Baden-Württemberg (Germany), she studied law with a focus on European and environmental law at the Freie Universität Berlin (Germany) and the University of Cologne (Germany), while also working at the university.
+After receiving her Abitur in Baden-Württemberg (Germany), she studied law with a focus on European and environmental law at the Freie Universität Berlin (Germany) and the University of Cologne (Germany), while also working for the university.
 She received a PhD in law from Humboldt-Universität zu Berlin (Germany).
-For her dissertation she researched the legal framework grid access regulations in the liberalized electricity market of the European Union (EU).
+For her doctoral dissertation she researched the legal framework grid access regulations in the liberalized electricity market of the European Union (EU).

 Dr. Bausch has received research fellowships and scholarships from the German Research Foundation (DFG), the German Academic Scholorship Foundation, the German Marshall Fund, the 21st Century Trust Oxford, the Wilton Park British German Forum, the Zeit Foundation, the Konrad Adenauer Foundation and the Aspen Institute, among others.

 Along with her stay in the USA, Dr. Bausch has lived abroad for extended periods in Belgium and Russia.
 She is a member of the Tönissteiner Group.